pascalandy/dummy/dummy.md

-## Chapter 35

-Widows and orphans are terrible fucking tragedies, both in real life and definitely in typography.
-Someday is not a fucking day of the week.This text is used as a placeholder.

 ## Chapter 36

 Widows and orphans are terrible fucking tragedies, both in real life and definitely in typography.

 ## Chapter 37

 Widows and orphans are terrible fucking tragedies, both in real life and definitely in typography.
 Someday is not.
-Terrible fucking tragedies, both in real life and definitely in typography.
+Terrible fucking tragedies, both in real life and definitely in typography!

 ## Chapter 38